 I was proud to be part of the first team at HP to incorporate Voice of the Customer at the front end of the product development process.
 Traditionally, HP suffered from “next-bench syndrome,” as most of its products were designed by engineers, for engineers.
 As it broadened its customer focus to include the wider consumer market, its technical strength suddenly became a weakness.
 Voice of the Customer process was meant to change the product development paradigm at HP.
 Even though the company had significant cultural barriers to overcome, our team forged a new customer-focused path that led to groundbreaking new products such as the world’s first palmtop PC with Lotus 1-2-3 built-in, as well as the world’s first ultra-thin laptop PC.

 I carried this customer-driven philosophy to my next positions as Director of Product Management, and later as Vice Product of Business Development at Nortel.
 The customers were regional Bell companies, but the focus on customers remained the key to business success.
 I was fortunate to be part of a telecom startup company funded by Kleiner Perkins and Cisco, that went public in 2001.

-After a short stint at a venture capital firm and as a small business owner, I joined Eller College of Management at the University of Arizona as Director of Executive Education.
-I taught innovation strategy to MBA students, and was voted Professor of the Year by the students three times in seven years.
-I brought new customer focused tools such as Business Model Canvas to the classroom.
+After a short stint at a venture capital firm and as a small business owner, I joined the Eller College of Management at the University of Arizona as Director of Executive Education.
+I taught innovation strategy to MBA students and was voted Professor of the Year by the students three times in seven years.
+I brought new customer-focused tools such as Business Model Canvas to the classroom.

-I strongly believe that the only way a business can be successful in the long run is by being relentlessly customer focused.
-By attracting the right people, designing products that anticipate future customer needs, and creating internal systems and processes with the end user as the design center, a business can enjoy sustainable competitive advantage.
+I strongly believe that the only way a business can be successful in the long run is by being relentlessly customer-focused.
+By attracting the right people, designing products that anticipate future customer needs, and creating internal systems and processes with the end user as the design center, a business can enjoy a sustainable competitive advantage.